 TIP Once the turkey is in the oven, thoroughly wash countertops, cutting boards, and equipment with warm soapy water before proceeding with additional meal preparation.

-Step 6: Check for Color
+Step 6: Check for Colour

-After 2 hr. of roasting, check the turkey for color.
+After 2 hr. of roasting, check the turkey for colour.
 When the skin starts to brown—after 2 to 2½ hr. of roasting—loosely tent the bird with aluminum foil to keep it from getting too dark.

 Step 7: Temp the Turkey